rubylaser/rubylaser.github.io/_posts/2025-12-16-fixing-a-grinding-bottom-bracket.md

 image: /wp-content/uploads/images/bb-infinite/bb_infinite_installed.webp
 ---

-Gravel and Water are relentless.
-They doesn’t care how well sealed your components are or how carefully you wash your bike.
+Gravel and water are relentless.
+They don’t care how well sealed your components are or how carefully you wash your bike.
 Eventually, they find a way in.

 After a season of thousands of miles on the gravel raid trails, my **Token Ninja pressfit bottom bracket** was done.
 The bearings were binding badly, felt gritty no matter how much I cleaned around them, and the cranks had that unmistakable *something’s wrong* resistance.
 My original plan was to press out the bearings and upgrade to **Enduro MR 2437 LLU/LLB A5** cartridges.